ldpercy/turtle/task/readme.md

 * Check out what validation/cleaning I need for the command textarea & string
 * Get custom spaces, including polar axis and direction, working properly
 * SVG drawing commands that *do* move the turtle, eg a circle that moves the turtle forward by the diameter
-* Add a couple of origin/reset variants - eg one to go to the origin without resetting the heading
-* Re above, a general go to x,y command with/without line
 * Add automatic colour scheme selection based on the user's preference
 * Grid reactive to zoom level and/or turtle position
 * Multi-turtle